coldsud/Portfolio/MarkDown/NMAP Notes.md

 To perform a stealth scan (only sends SYN packet)
 * example: `nmap -sS 10.1.16.1`

+To perform a default script scan:
+* example: `nmap -sC 10.1.16.1`

 One commonly used option is -A which performs OS detection, version detection of services, script scanning for vulnerabilities and traceroute all in one option.
 * Example: `nmap -A 10.1.16.1`